ergoplatform/ergodocs/docs/node/install/manual.md

 Initiate the process by establishing a designated folder (e.g., `~/ergo`) for the node operation and download the latest [Ergo client release](https://github.com/ergoplatform/ergo/releases/) `.jar` file.
 Alternatively, clone the Ergo repository and compile the `.jar` file from the source using [SBT](https://www.scala-sbt.org/) (`sbt assembly` command), or via [Docker](/node/install/docker).

 ### Create a configuration file

+/// details | ergo.conf
+    {type: note, open: false}
+The filename `ergo.conf` can be modified as desired.
+This file is a repository for all configuration parameters, and only parameters differing from the default values need to be overwritten.
+///

 Subsequently, create an `ergo.conf` configuration file in the same directory as the `.jar` file, containing the following: